Windframe MCP Server

 5}

 The response also returns a windframe://style-context/... resource URI.
-Your assistant should read it, then apply the style conversion in your codebase.
+Your assistant should read it, then generate the UI in your codebase.

 Resources